How to Become a Teacher - Learn the Steps, Degrees & Requirements

 In general, it will take at least four years to become a teacher.
 Your individual timeline depends on your course of study, when you decide to take your state certification exams, which subjects and grades you want to teach, and your location.

 Most school districts require at least a bachelor’s degree, which takes at least four years to complete.
 During that time, you’ll gain real-world experience through student teaching and classroom observations.
 After your four years, you’ll feel prepared and ready to inspire your future students!
 There are more career paths in education than just teaching.
 Our Careers in Education guide can help you determine your best path.

 But even before beginning your bachelor’s degree, you’ll have to decide what you want to teach.
 Are you interested in pursuing a dual degree in a subject such as history, math or special education?
 You should also think about what grade level you’re interested in teaching; do you see yourself working in a preschool or elementary school, or would you rather teach high school students?
 These are important things to consider before enrolling in a teacher preparation program.
-If you’re not sure which direction is best for you, take a few minutes to complete our What Kind of Teacher Should I be? quiz.
+If you’re not sure which direction is best for you, take a few minutes to complete our What Kind of Teacher Should I Be? quiz.

 As part of your bachelor’s degree program, you will sit for the state certification exams.
 These exams will test both your specific content knowledge and your academic knowledge.
 Teacher certification is generally required to work in public schools, and is state specific.
-So, if you intend to teach in Pennsylvania, for example, you should make sure your PRAXIS results are sent to the Pennsylvania Department of Education.
+So, if you intend to teach in Pennsylvania, for example, you should make sure your Praxis results are sent to the Pennsylvania Department of Education.

 How Much Do Teachers Make